MixedMachine/simpleBudget/README.md

     - [ ] Red if nothing allocated
     - [ ] Yellow if partially allocated
     - [ ] Green if fully allocated
-- [ ] Allocation of each Income
+- [x] Allocation of each Income
-- [ ] Auto-allocation based on available income and date of expenses
+- [x] Auto-allocation based on available income and date of expenses
 - [ ] Button to convert all dates of budget to next month
 - [ ] Button to convert all dates of budget to previous month
 - [ ] Button to convert all dates of budget to current month
-    - [ ] With these feature I do not want to save each month's budget, but rather have the user be able to change the month they are looking at for convenience
+    - [ ] With these features I do not want to save each month's budget, but rather have the user be able to change the month they are looking at for convenience
     - [ ] Due to the above, there should be an export button to "snapshot" the current budget
 - [ ] Add a "snapshot" button to save the current budget
 - [ ] Add a "load" button to load a saved budget
 - [ ] Add a "clear" button to clear the current budget
-- [ ] enable the user to add a notes
+- [x] enable the user to add notes
-- [ ] enable a switch to save locally or to remote database (paid feature)
+- [ ] enable a switch to save locally or to remote database (paid feature or bring your own database)
 - [ ] Add login (paid feature)